Iv0D/algorithms_championship_excercises-2024/README.md

 WARNING:
-All  variables, constants and comments in the .py files are written in Spanish.
+All  variables, constants, functions and comments in the .py files are written in Spanish.